workitoutsilas/DDoS-Attack-Detection-WebApp/README.md

 # DDoS ATTACK DETECTION USING ML IN AN IoT ENVIRONMENT

 This project implements a web application to classify traffic flows into DDoS and normal traffic patterns.
+Network administrators can upload traffic capture files (.csv) for predictions.
+The application leverages a machine learning model (Random Forest)  to make predictions, and display the results.

+Key Features:

+- DDoS Traffic Classification: Identify potential DDoS attacks by analyzing traffic patterns.
+- Web Interface: User-friendly interface for uploading traffic capture files in a specified format.
+- Machine Learning Integration: Integrates a trained model for traffic classification into normal or malicious(DDoS).
+- Visualization: Presents prediction results in an easy-to-understand format (using prediction probabilities).

 # DDoS Attack Types